Good Employer

 The Linde MH management and works council meet regularly to discuss day-to-day matters.
 The European Works Council, which represents the interests of the workforce across the EU on cross-country issues, holds regular meetings with the KION Group Executive Board.
 The aim of these meetings is to establish a cooperative relationship with trade unions and those representing the interests of employees.

 The KION Group also conducts the KION Pulse global employee survey once a year.
-Overall, 77% of all employees took the opportunity to provide their feedback in 2022.
+In total, 83 percent of all employees took the opportunity to give their feedback in 2024.
 The results help the company to ensure that it is taking the right action to further improve employee engagement and motivation, which in turn ensures sustainable growth for the Group.

 Training and Further Development